Xilinx-CNS/sfptpd/README.md

 ## Copyright and license for sfptpd

-SPDX-License: BSD-3-Clause AND BSD-2-Clause AND NTP AND ISC
+SPDX-License-Identifier: BSD-3-Clause AND BSD-2-Clause AND NTP AND ISC

 See [LICENSE](LICENSE) file for details.